21 Things to Know About Finding a New Rheumatologist / Rheumatoid Arthritis Specialist

 - Type up a summary of past and current RA-related issues and treatments.
 Include lists of current medications and all past RA-related medicines.

-- Be appreciative, cheerful, and polite.
+- Be appreciative, cheerful, and polite when possible.
 Try to make friends with the staff.

 - Bring someone with you to help understand & remember what was said.